Hi. I’m so glad you’re here.

 I prefer mountains to beaches and towns to cities, yet I live in the greater Los Angeles area.
 I think God has a funny sense of humor.

-I was born and raised in a rural farming community, where life was slower, and simpler too.
+I was born and raised in a rural farming community, where life was slower…and simpler too.

 Then I moved to Southern California to attend college.
 And here, I happily stayed.
 Today, I teach composition and literature at Azusa Pacific University.

 I love the world of words, where life and literature connect, but I’m most passionate about the Book with living words — the Word of God.